 Parenting is not for the weak-minded, faint of heart, or simple-willed person.
 Parenting, many days, feels like a war, at least in the current ages and stage of my children.
 I love them fiercely.
 I protect them and care for their needs above my own.
 These days, every morning my seven-year-old begins by barking, “I wanna do what I wanna do.
 It’s MY day.
 I get to choose what I do.”
 This is said in response to, “What do you want for breakfast?
 Breakfast comes before Wii.”
 (This is not a new rule, therefore the daily fussing is a very exhausting rut).
-I can admit that things were often more lax during our time living at Grandpa’s house, or even the first couple of weeks or so after the move as I unpacked and set up house.
+Things were often less structured during our time living at Grandpa’s house, or even the first couple of weeks or so after the move as I unpacked and set up house.
 Now that I’m officially out of boxes (YAY!), I’m attempting to reestablish some sense of routine that does not include the constant use of screens.
 I do not like the dependence on electrics for entertainment, especially when we have an enormous Thomas the Train collection of toys for creative play.
 These arguments continue whether I play with him, when I plan something fun, or when I do give him a day that he makes most of the choices.
-The only time the arguing and fussing seems to suspend is in front of other people, often including his daddy and grandparents.
+The only time the arguing and fussing seem to suspend is in front of other people, often including his daddy and grandparents.
 Similar battles occur with my two and a half-year-old though she doesn’t yet have quite the range of vocabulary to articulate her displeasure.
 She will fold her arms in a huff and pout, “I stay here,” in response to any suggestion of getting ready to go anywhere.
 She does the same physical stance when saying, “Fine!” or, “Leave me alone.”

-, washed over with defeat.
+By the end of the day, I feel like I’m on the losing end of the battle, washed over with defeat.
 Sometimes, I have difficulty recalling sweet or fun moments because the damage of the battle is too fresh.
 Bullet holes and cannon smoke cloud my vision, as I nurse my wounds and prepare for another day.

 While I begin each day by saying “good morning!” and offering hugs and cuddles and end each day with “I love you, but God loves you the biggest and has a wonderful plan for your life,” all the combat in between leaves me worn and weary, feeling weak under the weight of such constant struggle.

-are so precious few, the lessons must be the right ones.
+In this diminishing battlefield, I turn to the only place I know for wisdom.
+My Heavenly Father and His Word.
+Because the days can be so long, yet the years I have to teach my children are so precious and few, the lessons must be the right ones.
 We face a much greater war zone and they must be ready, wearing the full armor of God.
 Even as I work to overcome these daily trials, I’m aware that a greater enemy lies in wait.
-I pray that the daily training of my children goes with them, that they will resist temptation as they grow older and that they will choose the paths of righteousness.
+I pray that the daily training of my children goes with them, that they will resist temptation as they grow older, and that they will choose the paths of righteousness.

-Though these long days often leave me feeling weak with exhaustion, I remember that God’s power is made perfect in weakness, and rely on His all-sufficient amazing grace
+Though these long days often leave me feeling weak with exhaustion, I remember that God’s power is made perfect in weakness, and rely on His all-sufficient amazing grace.